 Jonas Ridderstrale and Kjell Nordstróm who wrote the book ‘Karaoke Capitalism’ say; the philosophy of imitation is engrained in the corporate mindset.
-The only way to survive is to chuck convention, to embrace your company’s individual personality and promote it through everything you do, constantly honing what works and abandoning what doesn’t… But even here there is still a sense of uneasiness that ‘playing it safe’ could just be another phrase for ‘heading toward business oblivion.’
+The only way to survive is to chuck convention, to embrace your company’s individual personality and promote it through everything you do, constantly honing what works and abandoning what doesn’t.
 State Capitalism merely substituted bureaucratic domination by the state officials for that of owners of capital.

 Karaoke Capitalism: The World's New Economic